Friday, October 7, 1977

 Monday, November 7, 1977

 I am still getting letters from Nick as if we never broke up.
-Today I got a letter from him telling me he has moved out of his parent’s house, and he was waiting to get baptized because he wanted me to be there.
+Today I got a letter from him telling me he had moved out of his parents’ house and that he was waiting to get baptized in the Mormon Church because he wanted me to be there.
 He pleaded with me to give him one more chance to show me how happy he could make me.
 He said he wasn’t going to give up on me because he loved me too much.
 I never wrote him back.
-I hoped he would get over me soon and move on with his life.

 Saturday, November 28, 1977